 5. Tratak Meditation

-Tratak is a technique of meditation that helps to builds concentration and memory and this technique also improves eyesight.
-To practice Tratak technique you need to focus on a particular object such as a flame, the moon, and even the sun.
-According to experts this method is very beneficial in curing the eye diseases like Glaucoma, Cataract and other vision related problems.
+Tratak is a technique of meditation that helps to build concentration and memory and this technique also improves eyesight.
+To practice the Tratak technique you need to focus on a particular object such as a flame, the moon, and even the sun.
+According to experts, this method is very beneficial in curing the eye diseases like Glaucoma, cataracts, and other vision-related problems.